pooyagolchian/vue-star-rate/readme.md

 It's easy to use Vue.js component for star rating!

-1. This package is fully customized (Shape, Color, Rate, ...)
+1. This package is fully customized (Shape, Color, Rate, ...).
-2. I'm Using [Vue font awesome][1]
+2. I used [Vue font awesome][1].
-3. You can change your rating shape with free and open source font awesome project
+3. You can change your rating shape with free and open source font awesome project.

 ### Install package